Your ad campaigns were performing really well. You managed to get a ton of game installs at a really low cost.

 Keep reading to find out about the further steps.

-Ad Fatigue in User Acquisition for Mobile Games
+Ad Fatigue in User Acquisition Campaigns

 If you ask anyone who plays mobile games, they will probably tell you that they keep on seeing the same ads from the few same advertisers over and over again.
 I know I do.